 the drug therapies.
 Vitamin D is also critical to aid in the absorption of calcium,

 - Vitamin K has been shown to affect how calcium helps with new bone building by allowing

 calcium to bind to the bone matrix.

 - Trace minerals like manganese, zinc, and copper are essential for healthy bone protein

 - Quality, pharmaceutical-grade bone-building supplements,

-like the one we offer in the Women's Health Network Better Bones Package can
+like the one we offer in the Women's Health Network Better Bones Program can

 provide the 20 essential bone-building nutrients.

 Eat an alkaline-forming diet.
 The modern American diet

 is filled with large amounts of acid-forming foods, such as animal protein, refined